sepp2k/mini-sql-parser/README.md

 * The arithmetic operators `+`, `-` (including unary `-`), `*`, `/` and `%`
 * The name of a column
 * Any constant expression listed in the list above

+## The Web Editor

+The web editor is implemented using [CodeMirror](https://codemirror.net/) and parses the code in the background using my lexer and parser.
+Errors and warnings produced by the lexer and/or parser will be displayed in the editor using squiggly lines in the code and error/warning symbols on the left.
+Either one can be hovered with the mouse to view the error/warning messages.

+## The Visualizer

+Clicking the "Graphical AST" button in the web editor will draw a graphical representation of the AST using the [vis.js library](https://visjs.org/).
+The code for this can be found in [draw-ast.ts](src/web/draw-ast.ts) and can serve as an example of how to traverse the AST.